xinjiyang27-star/MICB_475_25W2_Team_6/Team_Meeting/March_23.md

 6. RF Attempt: keep g__ for the importance plots

 ### Manuscript Figures
+1. Figure 1: Alpha Diversity
-Figure 1. - Panel A → Observed
+	   - Panel A → Observed
 	   -  Panel B → Faith
 	   - Panel C → Shannon
 Shows sig diff in diversity
+2. Figure 2: Beta diversity
-Figure 2. - Panel A → Jackard
+    - Panel A → Jackard
 	- Panel B → BC
     - Panel C → unweighted unifrac
     - Panel D → weighted unifrac
 Same shows diff
-Figure 3.
-DESeq → make CD vs Healthy (as ref) very clear Highlights some taxa diff, esp ones used in model Table 1.
-ISA results → look up literature and format like that, 3 taxonomic levels (no kingdom, domain → genus, phylum, family), indicator value and the p-value.
+3. Figure 3: DESeq → make CD vs Healthy (as ref) very clear Highlights some taxa diff, esp ones used in model \
+4. Table 1: ISA results → look up literature and format like that, 3 taxonomic levels (no kingdom, domain → genus, phylum, family), indicator value and the p-value.
 Divided into CD and healthy relevant (one table but divided into 2).
-Explain that these are the main taxa used in the RF models \
+Explain that these are the main taxa used in the RF models
-Figure 4, 6 panels
+5. Figure 4: RF model  6 panels: top 3 panels ROC, bottom 3 Importance
 - Panel A indicator ROC
 - Panel B metadata ROC
 - Panel C combined ROC